2As12im96/Employees-platform/README.md

 The project is built using the latest **React 19** ecosystem, leveraging **Vite** for an ultra-fast development cycle, **Tailwind CSS 4** for cutting-edge styling, and **TypeScript** for robust, type-safe code.

+if you want sign in use this Email: admin@gmail.com , and you can change password

 ---

 ## ✨ Key Features